roskamsh/ld-clump/README.md

 ### Configuration

 The configuration for a given run is specified in a run-specific config file, which you create and is dataset-specific.
 An example is shown in `genomicc.config`.
-The followin parameters are required:
+The following parameters are required:

 * TFs : a CSV file which contains two columns, the first being `TF`, which contains the GeneSymbol for a given transcription factor of interest.
 The second column is `CHR` and contains the chromosome number where that gene is positioned on the genome.
 * SNPs : a CSV file which contains all SNPs you would like to run LD clumping on, which are associated with a given transcription factor.
 This should be formatted the same as the output from eQTLGen (See: https://molgenis26.gcc.rug.nl/downloads/eqtlgen/cis-eqtl/2019-12-11-cis-eQTLsFDR-ProbeLevel-CohortInfoRemoved-BonferroniAdded.txt.gz).
 This can be a "master list" and doesn't necessarily need to be filtered for only the genes you are interested in.